-Key tools Description Investment The Trustee developed the following investment objectives to reflect their main duty to act in the best interests of Scheme beneficiaries: strategies To maintain a diversified portfolio of assets of appropriate quality, security, liquidity and profitability to generate income and capital growth to meet, with new contributions from members and employers, the cost of current and future benefits that the Scheme provides To limit the risk that the assets fail to meet the liabilities To invest in a manner appropriate to the nature and duration of the expected future retirement benefit payments under the Scheme To minimise the Scheme's long-term costs by maximising asset returns net of fees and expenses whilst reflecting the objectives above.
-The investment strategy is regularly reviewed, and its impact on Funding Deficit at Risk is considered.
+Key tools Description Investment strategies The Trustee developed the following investment objectives to reflect their main duty to act in the best interests of Scheme beneficiaries: To maintain a diversified portfolio of assets of appropriate quality, security, liquidity and profitability to generate income and capital growth to meet, with new contributions from members and employers, the cost of current and future benefits that the Scheme provides To limit the risk that the assets fail to meet the liabilities To invest in a manner appropriate to the nature and duration of the expected future retirement benefit payments under the Scheme To minimise the Scheme's long-term costs by maximising asset returns net of fees and expenses whilst reflecting the objectives above.
 Hedging strategies The Trustee employs asset-liability matching arrangements including the use of liability driven investment strategies, and has a hedging strategy to reduce key market risks, mainly interest rate and inflation risk, but also currency and longevity risk.
 We monitor available collateral and liquidity with the objective of ensuring we have sufficient collateral and/or liquidity available to meet any margin calls.
-Environmental, social and The Trustee has established a Sustainability Committee which is responsible for overseeing the Scheme's policies, regulatory obligations and priorities in respect of climate change and wider ESG related matters.
+Environmental, social and governance (ESG) The Trustee has established a Sustainability Committee which is responsible for overseeing the Scheme's policies, regulatory obligations and priorities in respect of climate change and wider ESG related matters.